Home

 Care of Taro and Teak

-Care of Taro and Teak include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Teak pruning is done Remove dead or diseased plant parts, Remove deadheads and Requires very little pruning.
+Care of Taro and Teak include pruning, fertilizers, watering etc. Taro pruning is done and Teak pruning is done Remove dead or diseased plant parts, Remove deadheads and Requires very little pruning.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Teak needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants